ckeditor/ckeditor4/tests/plugins/clipboard/manual/draganddropfilenotification.md

 1. Drag and drop into the editor file in format unsupported by editor, e.g. SVG or WebP image, PDF file, Word document etc.

-	**Expected** Notifaction with "This file format is not supported." message is displayed.
+	**Expected** Notification with "This file format is not supported." message is displayed.

 	**Unexpected** Nothing happens.